HerbertTam/ENGG1320-Project/README.md

 # ENGG1320-Project

+The unorganisedFunction.py contains all the codes you guys did on colab.
+Please read the following and work on the main.py and make sure each part is able to work together.

 Planned Structure of Code:
 Please add (done) after the entry if the item is FULLY TESTED AND WORKS.